lucatume/wp-browser/README.md

               url: 'http://example.local'
               adminUsername: 'root'
               adminPassword: 'root'
-              adminUrl: '/wp-core/wp-admin'
+              adminPath: '/wp-core/wp-admin'
 ```

 and configure `PHPBrowser` parameters and the additional ones available to the `WPBrowser` module:

 * `adminUsername` - the site administrator username (required)
 * `adminPassword` - the site administrator login name (required)
-* `adminUrl` - the relative to the `url` parameter path to the administration area of the site  (required)
+* `adminPath` - the path, relative to the WordPress installation folder, to the admin area

 ### WPWebDriver configuration
 WPWebDriver extends `WebDriver` module hence any parameter required and available to that module is required and available in `WPWebDriver` as well.